 - 1. Selective alpha blockers, such as for hypertension (Prazosin[®]) or prostatic hypertrophy (Proscar[®]) may block LDA. - 2.
 MAO inhibitors, used for depression, etc., such as Parnate[®] or Nardil[®]. - 3.
 Anticholinergic drugs.
 In the gut, they appear OK.
 Used in aerosol form for asthma (Atrovent[®]), they interfere. - 4.
 Feverfew (an herb), for the same reasons as above. - 5.
 Ginseng (an herb), acts as a stimulant - 6.
 Fish Oil, Evening Primrose oil, flax seed oil (GLA) and others, and cod liver oil taken near the time of treatment.
 Fish oils (EPA) probably should not be taken for 3 days before and 3 weeks after LDA.
 Cod liver oil should not be taken for 2 weeks before and 5 weeks after LDA.
-Flax and all other related oils should not be taken for a week before LDA, but may be resumed in smaller doses (1 tsp./day or 500 mg./day for most of the other oils) a week after LDA, but full doses (1 TBSP. twice daily) shouldn't be taken until about 3 weeks after LDA. - 7.
-Repeat: Tylenol[®] is not safe, and a single dose within 3 weeks after LDA can destroy the treatment. - 8.
+Flax and all other related oils should not be taken for a week before LDA, but may be resumed in smaller doses (1 tsp./day or 500 mg./day for most of the other oils) a week after LDA, but full doses (1 TBSP. twice daily) shouldn't be taken until about 3 weeks after LDA.

+- 7. Repeat: Tylenol[®] is not safe, and a single dose within 3 weeks after LDA can destroy the treatment. - 8.
 Stimulant Drugs, such as Ritalin[®] Concerta[®], Stratera[®], Adderall[®], etc., seem to interfere with LDA immunotherapy, but this is not consistent.
-If a child or adult cannot stop these drugs, we suggest trying LDA anyway it may work.

-- 9. Possibly inhaled chromolyn sodium (Intal[®]).
+If a child or adult cannot stop these drugs, we suggest trying LDA anyway it may work. - 9.
+Possibly inhaled chromolyn sodium (Intal[®]).
 If an aerosol must be used, it appears that Intal[®] inhaled powder is OK for the two days after LDA, but not on the first two of the three critical days, while aerosols are not.
 Prednisone, though we all don't "like" it, is the safest substitute for the asthma inhalers.
 Cortef usually is not sufficient. - 12.
 Beta Blockers (Inderol[®], Tenormin[®], Lopressor[®], others) may interfere with the response to LDA.
 If patients are taking these for hypertension, we try to skip the 3 critical days.
 However, if the blood pressure problems are severe, we advise patients only not to take these on the day of LDA. - 10.
 Steroid inhalers, such as Advair[®], Aerobid[®], Asmanex[®], Azmacort[®], Dulera[®], Flovent[®], Pulmicort[®], QVAR[®], etc. should be stopped the day before, the day of, and for the day after LDA.
 Any combination drug that includes a steroid plus a long-acting bronchodilator drug should be stopped for at least 7 days before and after an LDA treatment. - 11.
-Over-the-counter diet pills may destroy the effect of LDA. - 12.
+Biologics, such as Xolair[®], Dupixent[®] and all other biologic, new or old, interfere and should be stopped a week before and 3 weeks after LDA, if at all possible. - 12.
+Over-the-counter diet pills may destroy the effect of LDA. - 13.
 Talwin-NX[®] (pentazocine with naltrexone) this is probably OK, but we don't advise using it, if it can be avoided.
-Plain Darvon is no longer available but was safe with LDA (not the three critical days) - 13.
-Cortisol (Cortef[®]) in dosages greater than 40 mg. if taken near the time of LDA will likely not work nearly as well as prednisone. - 14.
-Chromolyn sodium (DSCG) or Gastrocrom[®] may not interfere if used by inhalation.
+Plain Darvon is no longer available but was safe with LDA (not the three critical days) - 14.
+Cortisol (Cortef[®]) in dosages greater than 40 mg. if taken near the time of LDA will likely not work nearly as well as prednisone.

+15. Chromolyn sodium (DSCG) - or Gastrocrom[®] may not interfere if used by inhalation.
 However, when used orally for "food allergy," it interferes severely with the tolerization caused by LDA, and should not be used within at least 3 weeks after LDA, and may interfere if used at any time after LDA.